Racing in the Street: Structure

 The song is a ballad that begins with a slow, graceful and elegant introduction by pianist Roy Bittan.

-The narrator has a dead end job, but his pride and joy is his 1969 Chevy that he and his partner built, and race in the northeast section of the state (exactly which state is not mentioned) to win money gambling against similar racers.
+The narrator has a dead-end job, but his pride and joy is his 1969 Chevy that he built with his partner Sonny.
+The narrator races the car in the northeast states to win money gambling against similar racers.
 The first verse is accompanied only by piano and opens with the narrator singing that: